-Every time you list an item there is the chance that your listing will appear on the ‘Recently Added’ page.
+Every time you list an item there is a chance that your listing will appear on the ‘Recently Added’ page.
 This can drive significant traffic your way.
 It’s brief, but if you have many listings you spread them out over time and get the boost now and again.
 This extra traffic should attract customers who hopefully leave positive reviews and help you to rank.
 And so it goes on.

 Getting More Reviews Per Listing

 With reviews playing a major role in attracting business and as an Etsy trigger, it’s in your interest that your individual listings get as many reviews as possible.

 If you have an item with variations, for example, it is tempting to list each item separately to try and get them featured.
 On the other hand, if all the variations are contained in one listing, each rave review will apply to that one multiple listing and give it a boost.
 It’s better, for the algorithm, to have 5 reviews on one listing, than to have 5 items each with one review.